michaelastefkova/planets-fact-site/README.md

 ### What I learned

-I learned that writing CSS with Styled Components takes a really long time when I could write it faster in sass or pure css :-)
+I learned that writing CSS with Styled Components takes really long time when I could write it faster in sass or pure css :-)

 ### Continued development